Applying Iron-On Patches

 Before you begin, note that the heat seal patches work best on more durable fabrics such as denim, sturdy cottons, and polyester blends.
 An easy way to gauge whether the fabric is suitable for an iron on patch is that it's as heavy as the patch material.

 It is possible to attach iron-on patches with a household iron, but you will need to use enough heat, pressure, and time.
 You cannot wave an iron over the patch to get it to hold.
-For the best application, we recommend using a heat press.
-If you follow all of these instructions, applying your patch will be simple.
+For the

 Heat Seal Instructions